Audience: Developers, solutions engineers, and technical admins integrating PlusPlus with internal tools, automations, or AI agents.

 Authorization: <your-token-here>GraphQL Header:

-Authorization: <your-token-here>Who can get a token?
+Authorization: Token <your-token-here>Who can get a token?
 Admin users (today).
 A dedicated service-account model is planned; until then, generate tokens as an admin and manage/revoke as needed.

 Security tip: Store tokens in a secrets manager (e.g., Vault, AWS Secrets Manager).
 Don’t hardcode tokens.